 Shippers who often ship LTL freight can benefit from another shipping method called volume freight shipping.
-In the shipping industry, it stands somewhere between full truckload and less than truckload shipping.
-Knowing the difference can be tricky, so it’s important to know the difference between all of the options.
+The shipping industry stands somewhere between full truckload and less-than-truckload shipping.
+Knowing the difference can be tricky, so it’s important to know the difference between all options.

 What is Volume Freight?

-Volume freight is a shipment that’s larger and heavier than standard LTL, but not enough to fill a full truckload trailer and be justified for a full truckload shipment.
-Volume shipments are usually ranging from 6 pallets (or more than 5,000 lbs) to 24 pallets of goods.
-Mostly, these shipments are handled by LTL carriers because they have more experience with complex shipments and quoting.
+Volume freight is a larger and heavier shipment than standard LTL, but not enough to fill a full truckload trailer and be justified for a whole truckload shipment.
+Volume shipments usually range from 6 pallets (or more than 5,000 lbs) to 24 pallets of goods.
+Mostly, these shipments are handled by LTL carriers because they have more experience with complex shipments and quotes.

 What are the benefits of volume freight?